publicsamples/Arturia-Microfreak/README.md

 3. Open the folder with the .nki files
 4. Once the batch resave process has completed open a sample using the file browser

+**Falcon**

+1. Move the folder "Audio" into "Arturia-Microfreak"
+2. Load a patch

 # Support this project

 [Report issues](/issues) - [Buy a Sample Library](https://gumroad.com/modularsamples) - [Become a Patreon](https://www.patreon.com/modularsamples) - [Add new patches & Formats](/pulls)